baiIey/ios-tip-calculator/README.md

 - Change the colors and fonts of the views

 #### Notes
-Spent time trying to adjust the numeric format of the selected tip percentage. `tipPercentLabel.text = String(format: "%g percent tip", showTip)` prints "percent" instead of "%" because I couldn't figure out how to couple the additional "%" to "%g%"
+Spent time trying to adjust the numeric format of the selected tip percentage. `tipPercentLabel.text = String(format: "%g percent tip", showTip)` prints "percent" instead of "%" because I couldn't figure out how to couple the additional `%` to `%g%`.

 Couldn't implement an animation block that contained the initial state and the final state, zero to one, in the same block.
 Instead, the code for both states rest in `viewDidLoad()` and `onEditingChanged()`, respectively:
 Used